 What better way to show your love for coffee than through your hair?
 This beautiful fusion of brown and blonde shades is reminiscent of an iced walnut cappuccino on a hot summer day.
 Curl the lower half of your hair to create a look fit for the board room or the ball room.

 38. Jet Black Ombre On Luscious Curls

 Go a little more edgy and a little more emo with this ombre style.
 Instead of fading into a bright or pastel shade, this ombre flows from a chocolate brown shade to a midnight jet black to create an air of mystery around you.
 Style your hair in some luscious curls to add more oomph to the whole look.

-Ever since I saw Storm in the X-Men series, my goal in life has been to get super-cool grey hair like hers.
-Since getting all your hair colored grey may sound intimidating, a more trendy option could be to go in for a silver grey ombre look with jet black roots on top.
+Ever since I saw Storm in the X-Men series, my goal in life has been to get super-cool gray hair like hers.
+Since getting all your hair colored gray may sound intimidating, a more trendy option could be to go in for a silver gray ombre look with jet black roots on top.
 This style looks best on long waist-length hair as it adds to the mysterious vibe of this look.

-Look like an ethereal being who has descended from the moon with this grey ombre look.
-With lilac at the roots that subtly blend into a silvery grey at the ends, this hair look exudes a sense of magic and wonder.
+Look like an ethereal being who has descended from the moon with this gray ombre look.
+With lilac at the roots that subtly blend into a silvery gray at the ends, this hair look exudes a sense of magic and wonder.
 Leave your long hair unstyled to make the color the center of attention.

 With ombre hair being so in vogue, it’s only obvious that the style went meta and developed some variations of its own.
 So, behold the reverse ombre!
 This look starts off with chocolate brown at the roots and descends into the richest jet black.
 Get your haircut into a simple U style at the ends and leave it super long to make the most of the dramatic effect.